iamwrong/knowledge_sharing/software_documentation/README.md

 In this section you should list all the prerequisites that should be fulfilled in order to use/run the project.

-You can list here things such as: programing language version, framework version, data stores, ,other software that needs to be installed, credentials that are to be obtained, etc.
+You can list here things such as: programming language version, framework version, data stores, other software that needs to be installed, credentials that are to be obtained, etc.

 ### Item : Building instructions